Field Team OS Upgrades: Practical Low‑Downtime Rollout

 Version history sets the limits

-Microsoft's Windows upgrade paths documentation shows that some versions can move directly to a newer release, while older systems may require a wipe-and-rebuild approach.
+Preference does not decide every upgrade path.
+Compatibility does.
+Microsoft’s Windows upgrade paths documentation shows that some versions can move directly to a newer release, while older systems may require a wipe‑and‑rebuild.
 For fleet managers, the lesson is clear.
 Sort devices by supported path before rollout approval.
 Do not let unsupported machines enter the same motion as healthy ones.
+3

 This matters even more for distributed teams using a mobile app for sales reps, because the device is not just a laptop.
 It is the rep’s route, schedule, customer record, and proof of work in one place.